friendlyantz/friendlyantz/_pages/gday.md

 I am focused on back-end / full-stack and Machine Learning.
 I very much enjoy what I do.

+I currently learn Rust🦀, while practicing _"Extreme Programming"_ in Ruby and shipping it daily🛳️

 I keep my discoveries in ['Learning']({% link _pages/learning.md %}) section. (_btw, this intro block was ajax loaded using HTMX!_)